 - Cilantro for granishing

-- Soak the sabudana in water overnight or for 3-4 hours.
+- Wash the sabudana and soak in water overnight or for 3-4 hours.
 Most of the water should be soaked when you are ready to cook.
 If there is any leftover water, drain it using a colander.

 - Heat a wok or kadhai on medium-high heat.
 Add oil, cumin seeds and green chili to it.

 - After they starts to splutter, add the potatoes and salt.
 The potatoes will take about 5 minutes to get cooked and lightly browned.
 You can cover with a lid for the initial 2-3 minutes to expedite the cooking.

 - Then add carrots and green peas and cook for another 2 minutes.

 - Add the sabudana, peanuts and sugar.
 Mix well.

 - Change to low-medium flame, cover with a lid and let it cook for about 3 minutes.
 Open and stir once, then cook again for 2-3 minutes.